Sumidu/whispertranscribe/README.md

 # whispertranscribe

-An R based tool that uses Open-AIs whisper to create transcripts from audio.
+An R-based tool that uses Open-AIs `whisper` to create transcripts from audio.

 ## Shiny app and R-file

-There are two ways how to use whispertranscribe.
+There are two ways how to use `WhisperTranscribe`.
 Please see the requirements first, before running the applications.

 ### 1. Shiny Application